Protected area: Challenges

 Protected area downgrading, downsizing, and degazettement (PADDD) events are processes that change the legal status of national parks and other protected areas in both terrestrial and marine environments.
 Downgrading is a decrease in legal restrictions on human activities within a protected area, downsizing is a decrease in protected area size through a legal boundary change, and degazettement is the loss of legal protection for an entire protected area.
 Collectively, PADDD represents legal processes that temper regulations, shrink boundaries, or eliminate legal protections originally associated with establishment of a protected area.

 Scientific publications have identified 3,749 enacted PADDD events in 73 countries since 1892 which have collectively impacted an area approximately the size of Mexico.
 PADDD is a historical and contemporary phenomenon.
 78% of PADDD events worldwide were enacted since 2000 and governments in at least 14 countries are currently considering at least 46 PADDD proposals.
 Proximate causes of PADDD vary widely but most PADDD events globally (62%) are related to industrial scale resource extraction and development – infrastructure, industrial agriculture, mining, oil and gas, forestry, fisheries, and industrialization.

 PADDD challenges the longstanding assumption that protected areas are permanent fixtures and highlights the need for decision-makers to consider protected area characteristics and the socioeconomic context in which they are situated to better ensure their permanence.

 Effectiveness

-One main concern regarding protected areas is how effectively they prevent ongoing loss of biodiversity.
-Multiple case studies point to positive effects on terrestrial and marine species, but the majority of protected areas are unrepresented.
-Limitations on protected areas include: their small size and isolation from each other (which influence the maintenance of species); their restricted role in preventing the many factors affecting biodiversity, such as climate change, invasive species, and pollution; their high costs; and their increasing conflict with human demands for nature's resources.
+A main goal of protected areas is to prevent loss of biodiversity.
+However, their effectiveness is limited by their small size and isolation from each other (which influence the maintenance of species), their restricted role in preventing climate change, invasive species, and pollution, their high costs, and their increasing conflict with human demands for nature's resources.
+In addition, the type of habitat, species composition, legal issues and governance —as seen in recent evaluations of community-managed areas in Madagascar—play important roles.

-Protected areas play a large role in protecting important natural ecosystems and providing essential ecosystem services such as carbon storage and flood prevention.

-Besides the focus on ecological effectiveness of conservation activieties, i.e. in how far certain desirable ecological benefits and targets are reached, many studies point out that also cost-effectiveness concerns should play a center role in the design and implementation of conservation activities.
-In this context, different aspacts such as the type of habitats, species or landscapes selected for conservation, the design of conservation contracts, governance of conservation activities, and payment systems play important roles.
+One major problem is that only 18% of the area covered by protected areas have been assessed, hence the effectiveness of most of them remains unclear.